 What is Lassa Fever and How Does it Spread?

-Lassa fever is a viral hemorrhagic fever specific to West Africa.
+Lassa fever is a viral hemorrhagic fever specific to West Africa and in particular Nigeria.
 The virus comes from the same category as Ebola and Marburg but is much less deadly.
 The disease is endemic to the West African country and its name comes from the town of Lassa in northern Nigeria where it was first identified in 1969.
 Before that, several cases of the disease have been reported in Sierra Leone, Liberia, Togo and Benin with at least 6 people dead in 2019.

 The virus is transmitted to humans who make contact with food or household items contaminated by rodents.
 The disease is carried by the rodent population in several parts of West Africa.
 The number of Lassa fever infections across West Africa every year is between 100,000 to 300,000, with about 5,000 deaths.
 In 2019 alone, the disease claimed more than 160 lives in Nigeria.